spatie/laravel-settings/README.md

 | 1  | general | site_name   | "Spatie" | ... |
 | 2  | general | site_active | true     | ... |

-Now when you want to use the `site_name` property of the `GeneralSettings` settings class, you can inject it in your application:
+Now when you want to use the `site_name` property of the `GeneralSettings` class, you can inject it in your application.
+For example, in a constructor:

 ```php
 class IndexController